annabreyer/coworking-app/doc/documentation.md

 Transactions mirror the bank account / paypal account.

 Incoming money is one transaction, and it can be split into several payments, in order to attach it to the correct invoice.

+# Prices
+Prices are either unitary, subscription or voucher.
+If they are voucher, they have the corresponding voucher type attached.
+The defined amount of units is added to the user account.

+# Vouchers
+Vouchers can be bought by the user.

+## Entities
+VoucherType : Defines how many units a voucher has, and how long it is valid.
+Voucher: The actual voucher.